Rotorua: History

-The area was initially settled by Māori of the Te Arawa Iwi in the 14th century.
-During the early 1820s Ngāpuhi led by chief Hongi Hika launched a series of raids into the Bay of Plenty as a part of the Musket Wars, in 1823 a Ngapuhi raiding party led by Hongi Hika attacked Te Arawa at their Pā (Fortified settlement) on Mokoia Island defeating them.
 The first European in the area was probably Phillip Tapsell who was trading from the Bay of Plenty coast at Maketu from 1828.
 He later married into Te Arawa and became highly regarded by them.
 Missionaries Henry Williams and Thomas Chapman visited in 1831 and Chapman and his wife established a mission at Te Koutu in 1835.
-This was abandoned within a year but Chapman returned in 1838 and established a second mission at Mokoia Island.
+This was abandoned within a year, but Chapman returned in 1838 and established a second mission at Mokoia Island.

 The lakeshore was a prominent site of skirmishes during the New Zealand Wars of the 1860s.
-A "special town district" was created in 1883, to promote Rotorua's potential as a spa destination.
+William Fox advocated for turning the Rotorua region into a national park, inspired by the Yellowstone in the United States.
+Conversely, the Te Arawa community suggested the establishment of a township centred around Rotorua's thermal springs, with the intent of developing a Polynesian Spa and health resort where tourists could indulge in hot pools.
+In 1880, instead of selling the land, the Ngāti Whakaue people leased 50 acres to the Crown under the Fenton Agreement, granting the government the authority to offer 99-year leases on their behalf.
+Revenues from leases helped fund Rotorua Boys' High School, and increased significantly upon the expiry of the 99-year leases.
+The eponymous Fenton Street in the modern city's CBD bears the judge's name.
+Nevertheless, the enactment of the Thermal Springs District Act in 1881 gave the government exclusive rights to both purchase and lease lands containing hot springs, lakes, or river, and as a result, by the turn of the century, nearly half of the Rotorua blocks were sold.
+In 1993, the Crown settled a Treaty of Waitangi claim with the Ngāti Whakaue people to honour their broken contract, by agreeing to return the gifted lands that were no longer required for their original use.

 The town was connected to Auckland with the opening of the Rotorua Branch railway and commencement of the Rotorua Express train in 1894, resulting in the rapid growth of the town and tourism from this time forward.
+Guidebooks about the 'Land of Boiling Water' also proliferated.
+During the 1880s, tourists, especially from Australia, started visiting Rotorua to witness its natural marvels like the Pink and White Terraces until these were destroyed in a volcanic eruption in 1886.
 Rotorua was established as a borough in 1922, elected its first mayor in 1923, and declared a city in 1962 before becoming a district in 1979.

 Geography

+Setting

+The city of Rotorua and the adjacent Lake Rotorua are located within the Rotorua Caldera that was formed in a major volcanic eruption approximately 240,000 years ago.
+The caldera is the source of the geothermal activity that is a key feature of the city and surrounding region.